JohnHoder/muni_register/README.md

     https://is.muni.cz/auth/student/prihl_na_zkousky?fakulta=0000;obdobi=0000;studium=000000;predmet=0000000;zkt=000000;prihlasit=1;stopwindow=1

+Finally, script `muni_generic_threaded.py` can be used to execute any generic action in IS the purpose of which is not covered in the aforementioned scripts.
+Make your changes to `generic.txt`, again in URL format, one URL per line.

 ## How to use

 You need to have the following python libraries installed on your system to use the scripts.